 Grade reports will include analysis of the student's progress toward completion of the program.
-Progress reports are available to students at all times.
-Student progress is evaluated weekly and is formally evaluated every 8 academic weeks.
-Students are expected to maintain a minimum cumulative (Program) grade average of 85% at the end of each grading period evaluation.
+Progress reports are available to students at all times and student progress is evaluated weekly, and are formally evaluated every 8 academic weeks.

+Students are expected to maintain a minimum cumulative (Program) grade average of 80% at the end of each grading period evaluation.
 Only classes with passing final grades count as successful completions.
-Grades marked as Incomplete "I", Leave of Absence "L", or other grades that fail to result in a passing grade of 85%, will not count as a completion, but will count as credit hours attempted.
+Grades marked as Incomplete "I", Leave of Absence "L", or other grades that fail to result in a passing grade of 80%, will not count as a completion, but will count as credit hours attempted.